AisiYidingbai/pointinator/README.md

 make an app https://discord.com/developers/applications/

-give it bot, manage roles, read messages/view channels, send messages, manage messages, and then invite it
+give it bot scope; manage roles, read messages/view channels, send messages, and manage messages permissions; and message content privileged gateway intent, and then invite it to your server

-put the client key in `secret.py`
+put the bot token in `secret.py`

 `echo secret.py >> gitignore`